-A Notice of Intent and Heritage Property nomination (Attachments A and B) have been submitted by Amelia Marshall on behalf of the Metropolitan Horsemen's Association (MHA), to designate as Heritage Property the MHA Clubhouse and Sequoia Horse Arena complex at 10060 Skyline Boulevard and approximately 10061 Skyline Boulevard in Joaquin Miller Park.
+A Notice of Intent and Heritage Property nomination (Attachments A and B) were submitted in August 2018 by Amelia Marshall on behalf of the Metropolitan Horsemen's Association (MHA), to designate as a Heritage Property the MHA Clubhouse and Sequoia Horse Arena complex at 10060 Skyline Boulevard and approximately 10061 Skyline Boulevard in Joaquin Miller Park.
 The property owner is the City of Oakland.

-The Notice of Intent is before this meeting of the Landmarks Board for formal review and consideration of eligibility for Heritage Property designation.
-If the Board finds that the nominated property appears eligible for designation, Landmarks Board Rules of Procedure provide that the Notice of Intent will be formally sent to the property owner ("the chief administrator of the public agency listed as owner of record") as well as to interested community groups, with a request for comments.
-At a subsequent meeting the Board will consider comments and determine whether to confer Heritage Property status on the nominated features.
-In contrast to City Landmark designation which requires a City Council ordinance, Heritage Property status is conferred at the Landmarks Board level.
+On May 13, 2019, the Notice of Intent came before the Landmarks Board for formal review and consideration of eligibility for Heritage Property designation.
+The Board determined the property eligible for designation, and according to Landmarks Board Rules of Procedure directed that the Notice of Intent be formally sent to the property owner ("the chief administrator of the public agency listed as owner of record" and relevant departments) as well as to interested community groups, with a request for comments.
+Notices were sent by email on July 1, to recipients from the Real Estate Division's contact list for matters involving City properties, requesting written comments within 30 days or comments in person at the August Landmarks Board meeting.
+The email notification included the May 13 Landmarks Board staff report, Notice of Intent, and all attachments.
+To date no responses have been received other than continuing discussions among Real Estate, staff, and applicant.